Service and information

 - Click on the slider button for 'Push notifications' (Android) or 'Receive emergency reports' (iOS)

 For the past few years, NS has been solely responsible for providing rail travel information.
-We are constantly working to improve our travel information in order to provide our travelers with the most up-to-date information available.
-The NS-app contains a wealth of information and many new functions, such as the crowded train alert.
+We are constantly working to improve our travel information in order to provide our travellers with the most up-to-date information available.
+The NS app contains a wealth of information and has many new features, such as the crowded train alert.
 The digital screens at the stations are also linked to the travel information system to provide the latest information about departure and arrival times.